Mikhail P. Kulakov: Public activities

-In the 1970s and 1980s Kulakov, as one of the influential religious leaders in the U.S.S.R., represented the Seventh-day Adventist Church at various public events in the U.S.S.R. and abroad at international conferences in defense of peace.
-In June 1977, he participated in the World Conference "Religious Leaders for Lasting Peace, Disarmament and Just Relations Among Nations" and in 1982 he was invited to take part in the World Conference "Religious Workers for Saving the Sacred Gift of Life from Nuclear Catastrophe" in Moscow.
-Kulakov also took part in numerous other Christian Peace conferences, which took place abroad.
-In 1978 (June 22–27) he traveled to Prague with a delegation of ministers from various religious bodies in the Soviet Union to attend the conference of the Christian Peace Movement ("Christian Peace Movement").
-A few years later in 1983 (20–24 April), Kulakov took an active part in the same conference in Sweden in Uppsala (For Life and Peace) ("For Life and Peace").
-In the mid-1980s he twice traveled to Japan to participate in the peace conferences organized by the religious organizations of Japan.
+In the 1970s and 1980s, Kulakov represented the Seventh-day Adventist Church at public events and international peace conferences in the Soviet Union and abroad.
+In June 1977, he participated in the World Conference "Religious Leaders for Lasting Peace, Disarmament and Just Relations Among Nations".
+In 1982, he was invited to take part in the World Conference "Religious Workers for Saving the Sacred Gift of Life from Nuclear Catastrophe" in Moscow.
+Kulakov also took part in numerous other Christian peace conferences abroad.

+From June 22 to 27, 1978, he traveled to Prague with a delegation of ministers from various religious bodies in the Soviet Union to attend the conference of the Christian Peace Movement.
+From April 20 to 24, 1983, Kulakov participated in the "For Life and Peace" conference in Uppsala, Sweden.
+In the mid-1980s, he traveled to Japan twice to participate in peace conferences organized by Japanese religious organizations.

-In the late 1980s, with the improving relationships between the Soviet Union and the United States, the idea of "public diplomacy" gained popularity as an effective means of removing tension in the world.
-As a result, possibilities emerged for meetings with the public figures from the Soviet Union.
-Kulakov, as one of the religious leaders, was invited to attend the International Chautauqua Conference on US-Soviet Relations, held in Chautauqua, NY., August 24–28, 1987"Chautauqua".
+As relations between the Soviet Union and the United States improved in the late 1980s, public diplomacy gained prominence as a means of easing international tensions.
+This created opportunities for meetings with Soviet public figures.
+Kulakov was invited to attend the International Chautauqua Conference on US-Soviet Relations, held in Chautauqua, New York, from August 24 to 28, 1987.